lvcabral/Arenzia/README.markdown

 ![GNU GPLv3 Image](/img/gpl.png?raw=true)

-This program is Free Software:
+This program is Free Software:<br>
 You can use, study share and improve it at your will.
 Specifically you can redistribute and/or modify it under the terms of the [GNU General Public License](https://www.gnu.org/licenses/gpl.html) as